teads/TeadsSDK-iOS/README.md

 --
 ### Request an Ad

-You can then request an ad using the placement you have just created.
+You can then request an ad using the placement you've just created.
 Do not forget to provide your article url (if applicable) through `TeadsAdRequestSettings`.
 To know more about `TeadsAdRequestSettings` parameters check [this](#teadsadrequestsettings).

 ```swift
 let adSettings = TeadsAdRequestSettings(build: { (settings) in